Hand and finger strength

 Spray bottle

-Wash and rinse any spray bottle and fill with water.
+Wash and rinse a spray bottle and fill with water.
 Let them use the spray outside, in the bath, or on windows.
+It might seem simple but it uses all the right muscles.

 They might need your help at first as they build up their strength.
 Keep going until they can do it on their own.